EquidnaMX/caronte-client/README.md

-# WARNING UPRGRADE FROM 1.1._ TO 1.2._ MAY BRAKE YOUR APPLICATION DUE TO NAMESPACE CHANGE FOR FACADE Equidna\Caronte to Caronte a
+# WARNING UPRGRADE FROM 1.1 TO 1.2 MAY BRAKE YOUR APPLICATION DUE TO NAMESPACE CHANGE FOR FACADE Equidna\Caronte to Caronte

 **Caronte** is a JWT token based authentication system written in PHP using the Laravel Framework.